Site Overlay

 What do Neuro-ophthalmologists do?

-Neuro-ophthalmology physicians diagnose and treat vision and eye movement problems caused by issues in the nervous system, such as those related to the brain, optic nerve, and eye muscles.
+Neuro-ophthalmology physicians diagnose and treat vision and eye movement problems caused by disorders of the nervous system, including the brain, optic nerve, and eye muscles.

 They specialize in complex conditions like optic nerve disorders, double vision, visual field loss, and vision changes due to strokes or brain tumors.